Sony Pictures Television: History

 On May 28, 2015, TriStar Television was re-launched as a boutique production label for Sony Pictures Television.
 The first new series was Good Girls Revolt and was piloted for Amazon Prime Video.

 As of September 2015, it was the world's largest television production and distribution company measured by library and revenue (along with Warner Bros.
 Television).

 On March 1, 2016, Sony announced to shut down Victory Television after Managing Director Victoria Ashbourne announced her resignation after five years to pursue other opportunities.
 SPT retained international distribution rights for all of Victory's productions.

 In July 2016, Sony Pictures Television had taken a minority stake in Swedish production company Palladium Fiction, expanding Sony Pictures Television's international television operation and marked the first time Sony Pictures Television had entered the Swedish television production industry with Palladium Fiction founders Henrik Bjorn, Filip Hammarstrom and Johan Rudolphie continued to lead the acquired company under Sony.

 On July 25, 2017, SPE's new chairman and CEO, Tony Vinciquerra appointed Jeff Frost, Chris Parnell, and Jason Clodfelter as co-presidents of SPT.
 Frost joined SPT in 2008 from ABC Studios, Parnell in 2003 and Clodfelter in 2006.

 The same day, Sony Pictures Television Studios was founded, which later began rolling out for current and future SPT titles starting on January 7, 2020.
-It would soon be discontinued in 2022.
+It would soon be discontinued in 2022, then later phased out on April 12, 2024.

 On July 31, 2017, Sony Pictures Television announced that it would acquire a 95% controlling stake in anime importer Funimation for $143 million pending approval from the U.S. Department of Justice.
 Sony touted that the deal would allow Funimation to have synergies with its Animax and Kids Station divisions and "direct access to the creative pipeline".
 The Department of Justice approved the acquisition on August 22, 2017.
 The deal was closed on October 27, 2017.
 On September 24, 2019, Sony Pictures Television later announced that it would be consolidating Funimation with Aniplex's Madman Anime Group and Wakanim, under a joint-venture between the two Sony businesses.

 In September 2018, Sony Pictures Television announced that they had brought a minority stake in British independent scripted production company Eleventh Hour Films following their partnership with the British company back in November 2017.
 The new deal would give Sony Pictures Television's access to Eleventh Hour Films productions and would distribute them internationally around the world.

 On December 10, 2019, Sony Pictures Television announced that it would acquire the British studio Silvergate Media—producers of Octonauts and the Netflix series Hilda, for US$175 million.